tmtsoftware/esw-web-app-example/docs/src/main/flows/docs-flow.md

 sbt:sample> openSite
 ```

-It will generate sample documentation and open it in your browser showing sample page.
+You can modify the various `.md` files present in `docs` folder and repeat above steps and verify your generated
-You can modify various `.md` files present in `docs` folder and repeat above steps and verify your generated documentation.
+documentation.
+Refer to the paradox documentation to learn more about the documentation system.

 ## Documentation publish flow